What self-acceptance means and why we might have problems with it

 Self-acceptance is, first and foremost, a form of awareness of your strengths and weaknesses (your positives and your negatives) either given by nature or shaped by life circumstances.

-It begins with learning all aspects of your being, from biological features (exact shade of eyes and hair, shape of face and body and etc.), to inner discoveries (like type of intelligence, personal limits, fears, desires and etc.) and accepting it by identifying yourself with these learned aspects of your being.
-That’s what they mean by ‘no matter what happens, you be who you are,’ I guess.
+It begins with learning all aspects of your being, from biological features (exact shade of eyes and hair, shape of face and body, etc.) to inner discoveries (like type of intelligence, personal limits, fears, desires, etc.) and accepting it by identifying yourself with these learned aspects of your being.
+That’s what they mean by "no matter what happens, you be who you are," I guess.

 In this phrase lies a major idea of self-acceptance—be thankful for what you have.
 But in order to be thankful for what you have, you need to learn what it is exactly that you have.
 And this is where self-acceptance begins.

 The world around us and people we’re surrounded with are the mirror for our eyes to see and our hearts to believe.
-By that I mean that self-acceptance depends on love of our parents, siblings and friends, and their perceptions and visions about who we’re—these people are the mirror we trust to look into every day.
-It’s linked, whether for best or worst, to our experience in relationships with outside world.
+By that I mean that self-acceptance depends on love of our parents, siblings, and friends and their perceptions and visions about who we are—these people are the mirror we trust to look into every day.
+It’s linked, whether for best or worst, to our experience in relationships with the outside world.

 Now, to the reasons.
-Roughly saying, there are two of them.
+Roughly speaking, there are two of them.

-1. Self-hate (life in never ending solar eclipse)
+1. Self-hate (life in a never-ending solar eclipse)

-Meaning: someone in the past, maybe and more likely, someone very close, treated you badly, showed you disrespect, called you ugly names, bullied you, humiliated you, abused you physically or mentally which shaped false believes you have about yourself today.
+Meaning: someone in the past, maybe, and more likely, someone very close, treated you badly, showed you disrespect, called you ugly names, bullied you, humiliated you, or abused you physically or mentally, which shaped the false beliefs you have about yourself today.

 You might have specific words you use referring to yourself or when presenting yourself to others.